brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 ### MediaInfo

 MediaInfo creates structured technical metadata from a variety of audiovisual media filetypes, everything from sample rates to listing subtitle tracks.
+We won't be learning MediaInfo directly in this webinar, but I will be using it in a couple of examples.
+And, it's handy to have.

 #### Mac